sun-yitao/tp/docs/DeveloperGuide.md

 More than one tag can be provided and inputting tg/ without specifying any tags after it removes all existing tags.

+#### Implementation
+The edit mechanism is facilitated by `EditCommand`.
+It extends `Command` with the index to update and fields to update, stored internally as and `Index` and `EditPersonDescriptor` respectively.
+Additionally, the `EditCommand` is parsed by the `EditCommandParser`.
+Thus, to implement the edit feature with the additional fields of `MatricNumber` and `Telegram`, the `EditCommand`, `EditPersonDescriptor` and `EditCommandParser` class have to be updated to include `MatricNumber` and `Telegram`.

 ### \[Proposed\] Undo/redo feature